tlehman/tobilehman.com/content/posts/image-compression-demystified/index.md

 light travels in through a lense into an array of sensors, triggering electric signals that get processed by a computer and stored as a list of pixels.

-When you have an list of pixels, that can take up a lot of space.
+When you have a list of pixels, that can take up a lot of space.
 It is always possible to compress that down to at least 1/6th of the original size.

-## Why red/green/blue?
 The pixels on most screens emit three different colors:
 {{<red "red">}}, {{<green "green">}} and {{<blue "blue">}}.
 The reason those colors where chosen is that human color perception is enabled by [cone cells](https://en.wikipedia.org/wiki/Cone_cell), with cells that respond to red, green and blue light.
 Another reason red, green and blue were chosen as the primary colors for screens is that those colors can be readily made with liquid crystal or LEDs.

 Human cone cells are sensitive to color, but
 [rod cells](https://en.wikipedia.org/wiki/Rod_cell) are sensitive to brightness.
-And it turns out that rod cells are more sensitive, so humans can see changes in brightness with much higher resolution than changes in color.
+And it turns out that rod cells are *more* sensitive, so humans can see changes in brightness with much higher resolution than changes in color.
 This is the first fact we will use to start compressing an image.